v-eenay/markwrite/README.md

 ## Usage

-1. Write your Markdown in the editor on the left side
+1. Use the toolbar at the top for common formatting options
-2. See the raw Markdown on the right side
+2. Right-click in the editor for additional formatting options
-3. Use the export buttons to save as PDF or DOCX
+3. Write and format your content with a clean, distraction-free interface

 ## License